folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 The primary extension is choice: where the $\pi$-calculus has non-deterministic choice between $\pi$-terms, the process calculus has labeled deterministic choice.
 The choice is determined by the state of the program.
 The selector picks a label and sends it to the offerer.
-Both parties will coordinate to pick the branch that the label corresponds to.
+Both parties will coordinate to pick the branch that the label corresponds to and discard the alternative branches.
-Choice could be implemented as a combination of send/receive and if-then-else, but they are primitives here because each branch can have a different type (this will become clearer in Section \ref{session-types}.)
+Choice could be implemented as a combination of send/receive and if-then-else, but they are primitives here because each branch can have a different type (this will become clearer in Section \ref{session-types}).

 Finally, we allow the sending of thunks - functions that take `Unit` as their argument and return a process term (i.e. a piece of program that can be executed).
 The fact that we can send programs - and not just values - means that our calculus is a higher-order calculus.
 The sending of thunks provides protocol delegation via abstraction passing (see Section \ref{abstraction-passing}).